ncatlab/nlab-content/pages/0/0/6/4/24600/content.md

 A major difference between cubical path types and Martin-Löf identity types is the behaviour of the J rule.
 In Martin-Löf identity types the J rule holds up to definitional equality, but for cubical path types, the J rule only holds up to a path.

-Another difference is that [[transport]] behaves better with cubical path types, holding up to definitional equality for cubical path types but only up to an identification for Martin-Löf identity types.
+Another difference is that [[transport]] generally behaves better with cubical path types.
+Certain rules for the computation of transports in concrete type families hold up to definitional equality for cubical path types, but only up to an identification for Martin-Löf identity types.

 ## Rules